Favorite Strawberry Cake

-This strawberry cake uses fresh strawberries and flavored gelatin for a super flavorful strawberry sheet cake that will feed a crowd.
+This strawberry cake uses fresh strawberries and flavored gelatin (Jello) for a super flavorful strawberry sheet cake that will feed a crowd.
 It’s really easy, and incredibly moist too!

 Growing up, my siblings and I called this, “Valentine’s Day Cake” because my mom would always make this strawberry cake in heart shaped pans for Valentine’s Day.
 It was something we looked forward to every year as kids, and I just can’t help but make it for my own children now that I’m grown.
 It’s our favorite strawberry cake recipe!